ipleiria-robotics/indoor_positioning_uwb/README.md

 The requirements for the usage of this repository software:

 - Installation of the IDE Segger to compile and program the devices DWM1001.
 To setting up the environment follow instructions from original Decawave's repository ([dwm1001-examples](https://github.com/Decawave/dwm1001-examples)).
 There you can see theadicional packages to install to compile the projects.
-It is important to fefer that, after the IDE installation, following the Decawave instructions, some options may need some corrections (if some change occour) and the user must be carefull with the size and format of the folder from where the project is running.
+It is important to fefer that, after the IDE installation, following the Decawave instructions, some options may need some corrections (if some change occour) and the user must be carefull with the size and format of the folderpath from where the project is running.

 - Installation of Python 3.7.5 and install the packages require to run the scripts.